For a pointe shoe to look, feel, and function just right it must be fitted just right.

 Standing flat, your heel should touch the back of the shoe and your big toe should just touch the front.
 If they don’t the shoes may be too long.
 If your toes are crunching or curling the shoe may be too short.

 Demi plié deeply on one leg.
 Significant pressure on the big toe indicates a length that is too short or a box that is too wide.
-The addition of a box liner and/or toe cushion can usually eliminate mild pain and pressure if the fit is otherwise correct.
+The addition of a Box Liner or Instant Wings can usually eliminate mild pain and pressure if the fit is otherwise correct.
 If they don’t, you may need a half size longer.

 Place one foot on pointe.
-You should be able to pinch 1/8” to ¼” of material at the top of the heel by the drawstring casing.
+You should be able to pinch 1/8” to 1/4” (3 to 6 mm) of material at the top of the heel by the drawstring casing.
 If you can pinch more, you may need a half size shorter.
 If you cannot pinch any material you may need a half size longer.

 3. Check the Box.